February 16, 2024

 They’re actually synonymous, referring to facilities that house computing, telecommunications, and storage systems – the powerhouse of our digital world.
 This article explores the implications of these terms, their critical functions, and the growing environmental footprint of data centers, guiding you through the evolution and future of these technological hubs, specifically focusing on the data center or datacenter industry.

-(and yes, we will be using BOTH terms in this article, because we can and it's the hive thing to do [we also love puns])
+(and yes, we will be using BOTH terms in this article, because we can and it's the right thing to do)

 Key Takeaways